halhen/shoutcast-search/documentation.md

 * Automation.

 ## Automatic station selection
 In default mode, shoutcast-search prints the URLs of the matching radio station, with one URL per line.
 These lines can be fed to a media player which will start playing the selected tracks.
-For example, to play a random Top 500 station in VLC.
+To play a random Top 500 station in VLC for example:

 	$ shoutcast-search -n 1 -r | xargs vlc &